Democrats accuse oil companies of 'rip off' on gas prices

 The release of oil from the U.S. stockpile could reduce oil prices, although Biden has twice ordered releases from the reserves without causing a meaningful shift in oil markets.
 Biden said last week he expects gasoline prices could drop “fairly significantly.”

 Oil companies have pledged to boost domestic production, but it is growing slowly.
-Executives point to supply chain and labor constraints, as well as investor demands for returns and have called for more federal permits to allow additional leases.
+Executives point to supply chain and labor constraints as a result of the COVID-19 pandemic, as well as investor demands for returns.
+They have called for more federal permits to allow additional leases.

 Besides Exxon and Chevron, other companies represented at the hearing were Shell, BP, Pioneer Natural Resources and Devon Energy.